dasnessie/wishlist/dasnessie/README.md

     1. Update the service list: `supervisorctl reread`
     2. Start the deamon: `supervisorctl update`
     3. Run the service: `supervisorctl start wishlist`
+11. Add items to you list: Go to the URL under which the site is running.
+Go to /admin from there, log in with the data from step 10 and start adding wishes

 ## Update